Jaymon/PlusPlus/README.md

 Objective-C categories.
 Lots of helper methods I've accumulated over time, in one convenient place so I can include them in multiple projects.

-## If I install the pod, what do I get?
+## If I install this pod, what do I get?

 Categories, categories everywhere!

 ## Installation